-Maintaining a primary focus on student and employee health, in-person classes at UW Oshkosh will return at normal capacity without physical distancing requirements.
-Student housing options will continue to be available in a safe and responsible manner, and in-person events will return without a need for reduced capacity or physical distancing requirements.
+Maintaining a primary focus on student and employee health, in-person classes at UW Oshkosh are being held at normal capacity without physical distancing requirements.
+Student housing options will continue to be available in a safe and responsible manner, and in-person events will not require reduced capacity or physical distancing requirements.

 We will continue to update this page as we are able to share more information.
 Please check back often.

-Maintaining a focus on student and employee health, UW Oshkosh will return to holding in-person classes at normal capacity without physical distancing requirements.
-Student housing options will continue to be available in a safe and responsible manner, and in-person events will return without a need for reduced capacity or physical distancing requirements.
+Maintaining a focus on student and employee health, UW Oshkosh will maintain in-person classes at normal capacity without physical distancing requirements.
+Student housing options will continue to be available in a safe and responsible manner, and in-person events will not require reduced capacity or physical distancing requirements.

 Are COVID-19 vaccinations required at UW Oshkosh?

 Per UW System policy, COVID-19 vaccinations are not required.
-However, we highly encourage all students and staff to get vaccinated if they are able.
+However, we highly encourage all students and staff to get vaccinated and boosted if they are able.

 Hand sanitizer stations will remain installed at various locations on all three campuses.
 The University continues to encourage responsible hygiene practices.
 Individual 10 oz. pump dispensers of hand sanitizer are available through Central Stores.

 Plexiglass barriers may remain installed at various locations on campuses.
 These are best used at high traffic areas (50 or more visitors a day).
 These devices can offer a barrier to droplets but not aerosols.
 We know now that aerosols are a more prevalent cause of infection than droplets or touching common surfaces.
 Individual departments may choose to remove their barriers at their discretion.
 For information on CDC guidelines pertaining to reducing spread of COVID, see: How to Protect Yourself

 If you believe you might need a piece of plexiglass for your department, contact email@example.com.
 Your area will be assessed for risk to determine the need for a barrier.